CIS565-Fall-2020/Project1-CUDA-Flocking/README.md

 ## Performance Analysis Methods

-The main measure of the simulation's performance is its, displayed in the top left corner of the window when the simulation runs.
+The main measure of the simulation's performance is its framerate, displayed in the top left corner of the window when the simulation runs.

 ![](images/framerate.png)